Climate crisis and the environment

 Despite the unique vulnerabilities they face, children have been ignored in the global response to climate change.
 Their experiences and ideas for safer, more sustainable societies have little formal voice in climate policy and decisions.

-UNICEF Innocenti – Global Office of Research and Foresight puts children and young people at the centre of its research and foresight analysis about the climate crisis.
+UNICEF Office of Strategy and Evidence – Innocenti puts children and young people at the centre of its research and foresight analysis about the climate crisis.
 Our work shows how loss and damage caused by the climate crisis is one of the greatest intergenerational injustices that children face today.
 In seeking dynamic solutions – both for and with children and young people – UNICEF Innocenti provides recommendations that give actionable and measurable results with a distinct focus on child rights.

 Related reports